balasri03/15_day_challenge/README.md

 🧠 Reflection:
 Today was stack-heavy!
 From parsing directory paths to decoding nested strings and evaluating expressions, the stack proved to be an indispensable tool for structured, LIFO-based processing.
 Problems like decodeString were particularly fun and tested my ability to manage multiple data layers.

+📘 Day 9 - August 10, 2025
+Problems Solved:

+Maximum Depth of Binary Tree (LeetCode 104)
+➤ Solved using both DFS (recursive) and BFS (iterative) approaches to find tree depth.

+Container With Most Water (LeetCode 11)
+➤ Applied two-pointer technique to maximize area in O(n) time.

+Subarray Sum Equals K (LeetCode 560)
+➤ Used prefix sum and hashmap to achieve O(n) solution for counting valid subarrays.

+🧠 Reflection:
+Today was a great mix of tree traversal, two-pointer optimization, and prefix sum with hashing.
+The tree problem reinforced recursion fundamentals, while the container problem sharpened my pointer movement logic.
+Prefix sum problems continue to highlight the importance of cumulative computation for efficiency.
 ---

 ## 📂 Folder Structure: